Maya Fey: Concept and development

 Ace Attorney series creator and director Shu Takumi created Maya as a partner for Phoenix in order to make cases more fun to investigate by offering advice.
 While she was planned to be a partner from the start, she was initially planned to be a lawyer-in-training.
 For Spirit of Justice, it was decided early on to bring Maya back, due to frequent requests for her return from Dual Destinies players.
 The developers worried a lot about how she would be received, with the game's producer Motohide Eshiro saying that they were certain that people would criticize the use of the character regardless of what they did.
 At first she was written with the concept of having grown into an adult but still remaining the same inside; the game's director and writer, Takeshi Yamazaki, thought that this unchanged personality felt strange considering nine years had passed within the series' story since her last appearance, so it was decided to at some points have her act more maturely, to show that she had grown.
 To further this, her mastery of spirit channeling was written as improved compared to her last appearance.
 Yamazaki had problems with writing her dialogue, and said that he had to try his best to get her to sound right.
 They also had problems with getting the balance right between Maya's involvement in the story and the appearances of other characters; because of this, they decided to make her the defendant of the game's third case, thereby freeing up space for other characters during the investigation phase, and letting the player spend time with Maya during the trial itself.
+Takumi considers Maya and Phoenix as his favourite characters in the Ace Attorney series to the point where he claims he knows them extremely well.

 Starting with the second game, the localization direction was handled by Janet Hsu; one of the first decisions they had to make was how to localize Maya's hometown and the Fey clan.
 They decided to localize it around the idea that Ace Attorney takes place in an alternative-universe United States where anti-Japanese laws like the California Alien Land Law of 1913 were not passed, anti-Japanese sentiments were not powerful, and Japanese culture flourished.
 Because of this, the Fey clan and things related to it, such as the Kurain channeling technique, were kept Japanese as it was seen as part of Maya's heritage.
 Despite this, Maya's favorite food, ramen, was changed to hamburgers in the English version; Maya is said to enjoy both foods in Spirit of Justice.
 Producer Motohide Eshiro said there was too many requests to add Maya back to the series after finishing the fifth installment and thus added her back.